 Maison du Croissant (House of the Crescent), Tours

-The building owes its name to the tufa staircase tower, standing on one of its corners.
-The coat of arms of Saint Maurice, which crowns the front door of the tower, with a motto in the form of crescent, refers to the Order of the Crescent established in 1448 by René d'Anjou.
+The building owes its name to the Tufa staircase tower, standing on one of its corners.
+The coat of arms of Saint Maurice, which crowns the front door of the tower, with a motto in the form of a crescent, refers to the Order of the Crescent established in 1448 by René d'Anjou.
 However, no archival documents make it possible to establish precisely the relationship between this house and the knightly order.

 The Gothic-style front door seems to have been installed during restoration in 1962, led by the architect Henri Enguehard.
 That restoration notably replaced the initial cob slabs on the façade with the decorative brick slabs.
-Several windows also have been restored to their original location and size, including those on the ground floor of the tower and on the two square floors of the timber-framed upper part of the main building.
+Several windows also have been restored to their original location and size, including those on the ground floor of the tower and the two square floors of the timber-framed upper part of the main building.

 The ground floor of the house is corbelled.
 The north façade, damaged during WWII, has been restored and is partly modern.
 The building has been registered as a historical monument since 1946.